 Underemployment occurs when a person does not work full time or takes a job that does not reflect their actual training and financial needs.
-That is, their job doesn’t use all their skills and education.
-It is not the same an unemployment, which is a percentage of the population that is not currently employed.
+That is, their job doesn’t use all their skills and education, or provides less than full time work.
+This is not the same as unemployment, which refers to people who are not currently employed at all.

 The formula for calculating underemployment is:

 Who is Considered Underemployed?

 Underemployment is divided into three common categories, as follows:

 - Skilled workers in jobs that don’t fully utilize their skills